gammalib/gammalib/doc/source/develop/index.rst

 You are highly invited to join one of the next coding sprints.

-You can also follow `@gammalib <https://twitter.com/gammalib>`_ on twitter to get informed about new release of GammaLib.
+You can also follow `@gammalib <https://twitter.com/gammalib>`_ on twitter to get informed about new releases of GammaLib.

 Below a few links to learn how to contribute to GammaLib: